 - 5 Things You Need to Do to Handle Your Threenager

-Tell me in the comments: In what ways can you improve the way you communicate with your kids?
+Tell me in the comments: In what ways can you communicate effectively with kids by changing a few words?